eclipse-iofog/iofog.org/content/docs/2.0.0/remote-deployment/prepare-your-remote-hosts.md

 # Prepare Your Remote Hosts

-An ioFog Edge Compute Network ('ECN') is composed of a set of ioFog Controllers, Connectors, and Agents.
+An ioFog Edge Compute Network ('ECN') is composed of a set of ioFog Controllers and Agents.
 A typical ECN will have each instance of the various components deployed on a different remote host.

 ECN's are deployed using `iofogctl`.
 The following steps will ensure that your remote hosts are ready to have `iofogctl` deploy ECN components onto them remotely.